 Action for Organisational Change

 The Centre for Gender Studies (CGF) at Karlstad University has had a long standing focus upon investigating and practically developing different change processes in organisations of various kinds from a feminist perspective.
-This focus on “Action for Organisational Change” involves analysing, enabling, and generating social change.
+This focus on “Action for Organisational Change” involves analyzing, enabling, and generating social change.
 The Centre has, for instance, undertaken several substantial research and development projects on gender equality work and on strategies for responding to resistance arising from that gender equality work.
 The focus of this theme is also thoroughly integrated into the Gender Studies syllabi.

 Within this thematic stream the intention is to avoid the common divide between theoretical analysis and empirical application.
 This stream focusses on theorising organisations and methodologies to achieve change, to offer teaching in the area, as well as advancing its parallel concentration upon practical implementation processes.
 Research on organisations and change tends to either be very descriptive and instrumental—with limited attention to analysis, socio-political implications, and portability of the research—or it is limited by a managerial organisational orientation.
 CGF’s research profile challenges these limitations in much existing work in the field.
 The Centre aims to connect robust and socially located theoretical analysis with reflexive practical implementation in research on organisations and change.
 In this context, CGF offers a critical approach which raises questions concerning notions of change in organisations, and engages with cutting-edge international debates regarding the meaning of gender equality, and the significance of intersectionality and gender diversity.